 after 50 m, at nr.
 325, turn into the short Katten laan.
 Go past the tennis courts, into the 19th-century Vondelpark.
 Inside the park gate, turn right along a long tree-lined avenue.

 go on through the park.
 Further on, the avenue curves.
-Exit the park by the large triple park gates (you first see them on your right).
+When the avenue splits, go the the right, and exit the park by the large triple park gates.

 cross the Amstelveense weg (with tram line), and go on along the cycle path, opposite the triple gates.